Working With Pets: How to Start A Successful Dog Business

 Any business will need help at some point, and there’s no shame in asking for it.
 The best thing about starting a business in the pet industry today is that there are so many resources at your fingertips (including my own online courses!).
 This community is extremely supportive and helpful with any roadblocks that I hit.
 Just don’t be afraid to reach out.

 When I talked to Mandy Diaz of Pawty in a Box she explained that, “there’s a whole movement of women supporting each other.
 We’re in a new age to lift each other up.
-When you find like-minded women that inspire you, you do the same in return for another woman.
-That’s the whole thing with entrepreneurship, right?
-It’s not a straight line all the way up to success.
-When you go down the yellow brick road, you’re going to hit roadblocks.
-But that’s part of the beauty of it.”
+When you find like-minded women who inspire you, you do the same in return for another woman.”

 Some resources that I’ve used as a support system are facebook groups like Wear Wag Repeat Labs, Pet Blogger Support Group, She Podcasts, and Boss Project.